 Marriage does not guarantee a faster visa approval.
-Being married to someone that you do not know well can have serious implications on your visa and financial status and on your future ability to get married.
+Being married to someone that you do not know well can have serious implications on your visa and financial In case of emergency, you can visit A&E services for status and on your future ability to get married.